 - Getting Great Sounds: The Microphone Book by Tom Lubin

 - Rip Your Own: Digitize Your Records and Tapes by Casey Kim

 I spend much of my NAMM time poking into the small booths that can be found lurking in the darker corners of the show.

 After attending the Winter NAMM show for a number of years, I'd noticed that the exhibitors seem to fall into two categories: the established company showing its new (and sometimes vaporous) products and the independent start-up company looking to be noticed by distributors, music stores, potential investors and the music press.

 Many of the products from these companies were never seen the by the average visitor, sometimes because they only appealed to a small market, or because most people simply couldn't figure out what the hell they were supposed to do.

 That isn't to say that these products are ill-conceived or poorly executed.
 It's just that sometimes they're, well, a little odd.
 This situation made me think that there ought to be a place for people to come to marvel and wonder at all of these products.
 Thus, the NAMM Oddities were born.

-In addition, Barry has also has contributed to articles in Keyboard, Electronic Musician, and Home Recording magazines and has lectured on the subject of audio at Orange Coast College and Fullerton College.
+In addition, I have also has contributed to articles in Keyboard, Electronic Musician, and Home Recording magazines and have lectured on the subject of audio at Orange Coast College and Fullerton College.